 Event-based bindings are evaluated when the object they are bound to changes.
 For example, when you bind a property to a Tag, that binding listens to the Tag, and every time the Tag changes, it assigns the Tag's new value into the property that it is on.
 If you bind the value of a Cylindrical Tank to the value of a Slider, every time the slider changes, it fires a propertyChangeEvent.
-The binding is listening for this event, and when it is fired, updates the tank's value.
+The binding is listening for this event, and when it is fired, the binding updates the tank's value.
 The following bindings are event-based:

-- Tag bindings
+- Tag and Indirect Tag bindings

 - Property bindings